lancewood1/cloud-native-course-errata/README.md

 ### Challenge questions on pushing Java app

-- What are the environment variables that are automatically set by PCF?
-(Google `Cloud Foundry Environment Variables`)
+- Why, everytime you push an app, are the list of buildpacks downloaded again?
+- How many containers are needed for pushing an app?
+- Why do you see "container gets created and destroyed" as part of pushing app?
+- Can you find diagram that shows the sequence of internal operations that occur when pushing an application?
+(Google "PCF how applications are staged".)
+- Suppose you deployed an application with "cf push <app-name> -m 768M", what would be memory allocated when you re-deployed the same application with "cf push <app-name>"?
 - What is the auto-configuration is being performed when you push an application?
 See [here](https://github.com/cloudfoundry/java-buildpack-auto-reconfiguration) for an anwser.

 ### Challenge questions on Logging

+- What is the difference between `cf logs articulate` vs `cf logs articulate --recent`?
 - Where should your application write logs?
 Is it a good practice write logs to a file?
 How does this change how you access logs today?
 At scale?
-- What are some of the different origin codes seen in the log?
+- What are some of the different origin codes (log types) seen in the log?
   (Google "PCF log types"!)
 - Can you find `PCF architecture diagram`?
 (Google it!)
 - What is the PCF component that handles logging?